RxThunder/Skeleton/README.md

 </p>

 ## About Thunder CLI Framework
 This repository is the scaffold of the Thunder micro CLI framework.

 You can use it and modify the structure to adapt on your needs.

+## Philosophy
+Sometimes you just need something very simple when you're event programming, a small repository for your boundary, with few dependencies, and don't want to be force to use a library or an other.

+All you need is a reaction to an event that has been occurred in your system, externally or internally.

+However, this project is born inside a repository using Reactive Programming by default, RabbitMQ consumers, a router, EventStore projections and events, mysql, Redis connectors, and many more.

+Simple but powerful.

+## Why Built in
+### Console
+No mystery, CLI = Command line interface

+### Dependency Injection
+Usage of the dependency injection pattern, ease decoupling your code and quality test writing.
+I recommend it as a best practice.

+### Configuration
+This component allows you to use XML, YAML & PHP files, and you can access and use them directly into constructors through DI.

+### Router
+This component is the base of the project, Command Bus and Event Dispatcher pattern aren't adapted to non acknowledge (`nack`) messages.

+It force to use [Subjects](http://reactivex.io/documentation/subject.html) in cases where `ack/nack` is necessary on the message.

+It needs some `AbstractRoute` and send an `AbstractSubject` to the right one.
+An `AbstractRoute` can be associated to a `Controller` in traditional software architecture pattern.

 ## Installation